-In the Aalto University General Regulations on Teaching and Studying (Aalto University Academic Affairs Committee 20.12.2010) it is ruled that the student must be given a chance to be heard before the evaluation of a thesis in cases where the written statement explaining the grade proposes the thesis be assigned the grade of 'fail'.
+In the Aalto University General Regulations on Teaching and Studying (29§, 2021) it is ruled that the student must be given a chance to be heard before the evaluation of a thesis in cases where the written statement explaining the grade proposes the thesis be assigned the grade of 'fail'.
 In such cases, students may ask for the interruption of the evaluation of their thesis.
 Interruption of evaluation will terminate the evaluation process.
-The request is processed by the thesis committee, that also decides on the follow-up measures.
+The request is processed by the programme committee, that also decides on the follow-up measures.

-Evaluation of the thesis
+Evaluation of the thesis.